Book Recommendations

 An incisive look at how fear, media, and psychological tactics shape compliance.
 This directly feeds into my interest in autonomy, perception management, and resistance to soft authoritarianism.

-The Closing of the Western Mind – Charles Freeman
+The Closing of the Western Mind & The Reopening of the Western Mind – Charles Freeman

 A sweeping historical account of how Christian orthodoxy constrained intellectual life and reshaped Western thought.
 A major turning point in my understanding of religious power.